 Turkey has a high number of accredited healthcare institutions that are accessible to both residents and tourists alike.
 Medical professionals are also very proficient in English in Turkey.
 In fact, the quality of healthcare in Turkey has thousands of patients from across the world traveling to the nation every year to receive the excellent treatment provided by its medical professionals.

 Healthcare services in Turkey are provided by the Turkish Ministry of Health (MOH), university hospitals, and the private sector.
-Anyone living in the nation, who is under the age of 65, has to be covered by a health insurance policy, regardless of whether or not they have a Turkish passport, or whether they choose the private or public healthcare system.
+Anyone living in the nation, who is under the age of 65, has to be covered by a health insurance policy, regardless of whether they choose the private or public healthcare system.

-Foreigners with a European Health Insurance Card will not be able to use theirs as it is not operational in Turkey.
-However, they can get Universal Health Insurance or private health insurance.
-It is important to note that medical coverage is necessary to receive work permits or residency.
+It’s important to note that the Global Health Insurance card (GHIC) and European Health Insurance Card (EHIC) are not valid in Turkey.
+However, visitors and expats can get Universal Health Insurance or private health insurance.
+Foreign nationals should also note that medical coverage is necessary to receive work permits or residency.
+This is particularly important for those that are planning obtain Turkey citizenship by investment.

 Universal Health Insurance in Turkey